 Animal husbandry is the science of caring and breeding of domestic animals and the development of genetic traits such as high yielding, disease resistance, etc. that are valuable to humanity.
 Animal husbandry involves breeding and raising livestock like buffaloes, cows, goats, camels, horses, sheep etc. and even extended to poultry farming and fisheries.
 Some of the salient practices of animal husbandry are as follows:-

 This is a professional approach towards the conventional farm management practices which gives the boost to food production.

 - Dairy Farm Management – This is the management of the animals that provide milk (milch animals).
 The goal is to enhance the quantity and quality of the milk produced.
 For this purpose, high yielding and disease resistant breeds are maintained in a strictly hygienic manner with proper housing, adequate water supply, and nutrient-rich fodder.
-A regular inspection and record keeping ensures that a good high-quality yield is generated.
+Regular inspection and record-keeping ensures that a good high-quality yield is generated.